shirewoman2/Consultancy/README.md

                           demog_dataframe = Demog)

-Here’s an example of the kind of visual comparisons we can make, focusing on just two parameters: liver weight and a scatter plot of height vs. overall body weight.
+Here’s an example of the kind of visual comparisons we can make, focusing on just two parameters: a boxplot comparing liver weights and a scatter plot of height vs. overall body weight.

     demog_plot_sim(demog_dataframe = Demog,